 When update Berry theme, if you also see this note, please click on "Begin updating plugin" link to update the Berry Extension plugin as well.

 Reactivate the Required Plugin - Please make sure to reactivate Berry Extension plugin after updating.
 If the required plugin is not activated, some features will not be available.

 You may like to read this how-to article for more details.

 To import the demo content, please make sure you have installed the recommended plugin One Click Demo Import while installing Berry theme.

-then you will see 9 demos' screenshots.
+After installing Berry and required/recommended plugins, refresh the page, you will see Import Demo Data under Appearance in the left sidebar.
+Click it, then you will see 9 demos' screenshots.
 Choose one demo, click on the Import button.
 It can take a couple of minutes, please wait.

 Please note: Don't import multiple demos to the same site, it will create duplicate data.